 It is particularly easy to end up in this position if you get to such a site using a computer rather than a mobile device.
 This is because it is harder to notice small letters on a bigger screen.

 According to Yandex's data, about 20% of users land on pages with a mobile subscription from their computers.
 One of the reasons for this is the popularity of 3G modems that are often used together with Wi-Fi routers.
-Additionally, pages containing paid subscriptions may open malicious extensions.
+Additionally, malicious extensions may open pages containing paid subscription extensions.